 Shared Itinerary uses FlightAware’s AeroAPI 2 to search for flights and to look up information about airports and airlines.

 My GitHub repository for Shared Itinerary is at bogardpd/shared_itinerary.
+(Shared Itinerary is no longer maintained.)

 The inspiration for my chart design was the time bar layout of ITA Matrix Airfare Search; instead of showing a lot of itinerary options for one traveler, I’d be a single itinerary each for a number of travelers. ↩︎